-The deficit of the Branch for the year ended 30 June 2014 was \$7,012 (2013: surplus of \$22,870).
+The deficit of the Branch for the year ended 30 June 2015 was \$12,307 (2014: deficit of \$7,012)

-A review of operations of the Branch during the financial year and the results of those operations show an increase in total revenue by 12% and an increase in operating expenses by 38%.
-The increase in total revenue was due to the voluntary levy raised from members to assist the Branch with the legal costs incurred in relation to Transport Workers Union New South Wales Branch's application for variations in the Transport Industry - General Carriers Contract Determination.
+A review of operations of the Branch during the financial year and the results of those operations show a decrease in total revenue by 10% and a decrease in operating expenses by 6%.
+The decrease in total revenue was due to no voluntary levy raised from members during the year.